kamranayub/awesome-deved/README.md

 - [CSS Reference](https://cssreference.io) - Complete reference of CSS properties with examples.
 - [HTML Reference](https://htmlreference.io) - Complete reference of CSS properties with examples.
 - [Flexbox Cheatsheet](https://yoksel.github.io/flex-cheatsheet/) - Turns static W3C spec of CSS Flexbox Level 1 into interactive examples.
+- [Microfrontend.dev](https://microfrontend.dev/) - Learn about the microfrontend architecture pattern and practices, and when / when not to consider it.

 ## Wikis/Community Sites